 Every state in the nation minus one (looking at you, New Hampshire) requires drivers to maintain auto insurance, and laws regarding minimum coverage requirements vary.
 Insurers typically offer plans ranging from basic coverage that provides only personal injury protection to comprehensive coverage that will replace a vehicle if it’s stolen or destroyed in an accident or natural disaster.

-Raising your deductible is an easy way to save money on your monthly premium.
-If you are not putting in claims for every little ding and scrape, your insurance company will charge you less month to month, knowing it will only have to cover bigger problems.
+Increasing your deductible is an easy way to save money on your monthly premium.
+If you are not putting in claims for every little ding and scrape, your insurance company will charge you less month to month, knowing it will only have to cover the cost of bigger problems.

 Another great way to save money is to let one of these companies search for a better rate for you.
 Here’s how they work: